 Plans for Expansion

-The initial 200 cases, focusing on misconduct by federal prosecutors, reveal a broad range of ethical breaches.
-Over time, the Center for Prosecutor Integrity will expand the Registry to include all known cases of prosecutorial misconduct.
+The initial 200 cases entered into the Registry, which focus on misconduct by federal prosecutors, reveal a broad range of ethical breaches.
+Over time, the Center for Prosecutor Integrity is systematically expanding the Registry to include all known cases of prosecutorial misconduct.

 To accomplish this challenge, CPI is partnering with state lawmakers, criminal justice groups, civil rights organizations, and others.
 CPI invites financial contributions from interested individuals and groups.